cudmore/pie/readme-web.md

 ## Debug

 This section reports all parameters/variables received from the PiE server.
 Use 'Restart Background Pie Server' to restart the PiE server.
+Note, this restarts the server, it does not reboot the machine.